Insights into the physics of neutron star interiors from pulsar glitches: Basic formalism for glitch modelling

-where ${\Omega}_s(t)$ and ${\Omega}_o(t) = 2 \pi \nu(t)$ are the angular velocities of the loose component (identified with the superfluid in an unknown internal region) and of the observable component, respectively.
-The other parameters are the moments of inertia of the two components, $I_s$ and $I_o$, while $ |\dot{\Omega}_\infty|>0$ sets the intensity of the external spin-down torque, usually linked to electromagnetic radiation (its exact nature is unimportant here, but it is assumed to be constant on the timescale of interest).
+where ${\Omega}_s(t)$ and ${\Omega}_o(t) = 2 \pi \nu(t)$ are the angular velocities of the loose component (identified with the superfluid in some, unspecified, internal region) and of the observable component, respectively.
+The other parameters are the moments of inertia of the two components, $I_s$ and $I_o$, while $ |\dot{\Omega}_\infty|>0$ sets the intensity of the external spin-down torque, usually linked to electromagnetic radiation.
+The exact nature of the external torque is unimportant here, but it is assumed to be constant on the timescales of interest.
 The total moment of inertia is $I = I_s+I_o$.
-Since a real NS is not uniform and the rotation of the loose component may be differential (its rotation rate may depend on the position inside the star), the quantities that appear in the above equations have to be understood as suitable spatial averages over some region in the interior.
-Finally, there are two common ways to parametrize the internal torque: in terms of the observed post-glitch exponential timescale $\tau_{exp}$ (the \emph{relaxation} timescale), or in terms of the \emph{coupling} timescale $\tau$, that is more directly linked to the microscopic processes responsible for the interaction between the two components.
+Since a real NS is not uniform, the quantities that appear in the above equations are interpreted as suitable spatial averages over some regions in the interior, see Sec \ref{circo}.
+Finally, there are two common ways to parametrize the internal torque: in terms of the observed post-glitch exponential timescale $\tau_{\rm{r}}$ (the \emph{relaxation} timescale), or in terms of the \emph{coupling} timescale $\tau$, that is more directly linked to the microscopic processes responsible for the friction between the two components.

-It is interesting to notice that the first equation \eqref{baym1} -- representing the total angular momentum balance of the star -- is a fundamental statement, while the modelling enters into the second equation \eqref{baym2}.
-The latter, in fact, includes the interaction between the loose and the observable components which is responsible for the angular momentum exchange between the two components.
-For a given angular velocity lag $\Omega_{so}^0$ at $t=0$ so that $\Omega_o(0) = \Omega_o^0$ and $\Omega_s(0) = \Omega_o^0 + \Omega_{so}^0$, the solution to the system is
+It is interesting to note that the first equation \eqref{baym1} -- representing the total angular momentum balance of the star -- is a fundamental statement, while the modelling enters in the second equation.
+In fact, equation \eqref{baym2} defines a very simple prescription for the poorly known interaction between the two components (the aforementioned mutual friction), which is responsible for the angular momentum exchange between the two components.
+Let us write the initial condition as $\Omega_o(0) = \Omega_o^0$ and $\Omega_s(0) = \Omega_o^0 + \Omega_{so}^0$, where $\Omega_{so}^0$ is the lag at $t=0$.
+Now, the solution of \eqref{baym1} and \eqref{baym2} is

 where $\Omega^{\infty}_o(t) = \Omega_o^0 - t |\dot{\Omega}_\infty|$ describes the steady spin-down, while the angular velocity residue $ \Delta\Omega_o(t) $ reads